Find out about Corporation Tax (CT) Research and Development (R&D) tax relief, qualifying projects and costs, claiming and keeping records.

-You must make any claim for R&D Relief in your Company Tax Return or amended return.
-The normal time limit for making your claim is 2 years after the end of the relevant Corporation Tax accounting period.
+You must make any claim for R&D tax relief in your CT return or amended return.
+The normal time limit for making your claim is 2 years after the end of the relevant CT accounting period.

 How to claim

-You claim for R&D Relief by putting an X in either box 99 (SME) or box 100 (large companies) of your Company Tax Return, and in both cases, put the enhanced expenditure in box 101 - that is, the actual amount spent multiplied by 230% or 130% as appropriate.
+You claim for R&D tax relief by putting an X in either box 99 (SME) or box 100 (large companies) of your CT return, and in both cases, put the enhanced expenditure in box 101 - that is, the actual amount spent multiplied by 230% or 130% as appropriate.
 You should also include this enhanced figure in your calculations of the profit (box 3) or loss (box 122) for the period.

-If your company or organisation is a SME and you want to convert some or all of the tax relief into payable tax credits, you’ll also need to put the amount payable to you in box 87, box 89 and box 143 - and don’t forget to put an X in the ‘repayment due for this return period’ box on page 1.
+If your company or organisation is a SME and you want to convert some or all of the tax relief into payable tax credits you’ll also need to put the amount payable to you in box 87, box 89 and box 143 - and put an X in the ‘repayment due for this return period’ box on page 1.

-Although it’s not a legal requirement, HMRC encourages companies and organisations to:
+Although it’s not a legal requirement, HMRC encourages companies to:

 - tell them why the company or organisation considers its project(s) to be allowable as R&D